 I should know.
 I did this for years and to the tune of about $800 a month.
 Oops.

-Now I work from home, which you would assume means this isn't an issue anymore.
-Unfortunately, that's not true.
-There are still days when I only realize it's dinner time because my cat, Max, is bellowing for his kibble.
+Now I work from home, which you would assume means this isn’t an issue anymore.
+Unfortunately, that’s not true.
+There are still days when I only realize it’s dinner time because because the sun has set.

 Be Prepared for those Chaotic Days with Easy Meals